 You are welcome to experiment with various types of mushrooms in this recipe!
-White Button mushrooms are more mild in flavor, and would work well in beef stroganoff.
-Crimini are more flavorful, but can be used interchangeably with white button mushrooms.
-Portobello mushrooms are much richer in flavor, but could work well here as well.
+White Button mushrooms are milder in flavor, and would work well in beef stroganoff.
+Crimini are more flavorful but can be used interchangeably with white button mushrooms.
+Portobello mushrooms are much richer in flavor but could work well here as well.
 Fun fact: Crimini mushrooms are simply young, small Portobellos!

 Can I use any other cuts of steak?